xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT8025"/>MT8025: Failed to compute the token reference for the type '{type.AssemblyQualifiedName}' because {reasons}

 This indicates a bug in Xamarin.iOS.
 Please file a bug at [https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).

+A potential workaround would be to disable the `register-protocols` optimization, by passing `--optimize:-register-protocols` as an additional mtouch argument in the project's iOS Build options.